 XPAN Law Partners, LLP (“XPAN Law”) takes a proactive stance on privacy and data security.
-It’s considered in everything we do, from providing content to a general audience, working with clients to managing complex databases.
+It is considered in everything we do, from providing content to a general audience and working with clients to managing complex databases.
 Rest assured that your data is in good hands.
 Please take a moment to review our Privacy Notice below.

 At XPAN Law, we respect your privacy and know that you care about how your personal information is collected and used.
 This Privacy Notice discusses how XPAN Law collects, uses, maintains, and discloses information collected from our Website (www.xpanlawpartners.com).

 This notice does not apply to information collected or obtained by any third party, including through any application or content (including advertising) that may link to or be accessible from or on the Sites.